 - When ready, review your previous cycle with your REI.

 - Map out a plan for next steps and decide if it includes another IVF cycle.

 - Before your next cycle, think about adding acupuncture, nutrition, or even fertile yoga into your schedule.

 Once you decide what is right for you, go for it!!

 People often think that conceiving naturally is no longer an option for them once they seek fertility treatment.
-But now, according to the latest research, that’s simply not the case.
+But according to the latest research, that’s simply not the case.
 Nearly 1 in 5 women are finding themselves naturally pregnant within 5 years following a failed IVF cycle.